Keyword research is the most important element in any SEO campaign.

-The above screenshot from Keyword Planner shows the amount of searches per month, Competition, and Suggested bid.
+The above screenshot from Keyword Planner shows the number of searches per month, Competition, and Suggested bid.

 In general, suggested bid is the best indicator on how valuable a keyword is in its niche market.

 Google’s Average Monthly Search figures are quite accurate, but they can be off – high or low.

 The Competition ranking is Adwords related and not organic search.
 It is much better to test keywords in Adwords before committing to a long and more expensive SEO campaign.

 I have a limited campaign running in Adwords for SEO audit, Monday to Friday and only during office hours – it is one of my main services.
 It can be seen from this campaign that the amount of searches for SEO audits are higher than the estimates in keyword planner.
 This is good, I would hate to build a website based on that data to find out it was lower.

 Once you have decided on keywords that are right for your page make sure the keywords are included in the page text.
 Too often I see words added to Title tags and then not include in the page text.